JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 Functions that eat or spit out arbitrary arrays are supported, as long as the forward mapping _and_ conditions return arrays of the same size.

-If the output is a small array (say, less than 100 elements), consider using [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) for increased performance.
+If you deal with small arrays (say, less than 100 elements), consider using [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) for increased performance.

 ### Scalars